 Why do Phase III clinical trials fail and how can we improve them?
-Dr. Grignolo, PhD, Corporate Vice President of PAREXEL International, the multinational life sciences consulting firm, recently examined this issue in a paper tilted: Phase III Trial Failures: Costly, But Preventable.
+Dr. Grignolo, PhD, Corporate Vice President of PAREXEL International, the multinational life sciences consulting firm, recently examined this issue in a paper titled: Phase III Trial Failures: Costly, But Preventable.

 We have reviewed this journal and brought you the primary findings as they appeared in Applied Clinical Trials Volume 25, Issue 8 and also on appliedclinicaltrialsonline.com.